July/August Favorites: Soapwalla Deodorant, Coolibar, Camellia Oil, Celsus Scar Cream, Propolis Toothpaste Reviews

 4. Celsus Scar Cream, $24.
 I bought this completely natural (Epic Beauty Guide-approved ingredients for the win!) about 2 weeks ago for some small, old brownish blemish scars/sun damage on my chin that my rosehip oil and vitamin E weren’t eliminating.
 The directions say to apply it a few times per day and massage it in until absorbed – so I did just that, and applied it once in the morning and once at night.
 It smells nice, the scent dissipates once you’ve massaged it in, and sinks in completely after about 5–10 minutes.
 I was worried that it would clog up my pores, considering that almost everything else does (sunblock, I’m talking to you), so I am surprised and relieved to discover that this cream has no ill effects on my skin.
 I’ve been using the cream religiously for 1 1/2 weeks and those old spots on the right side of my chin are GONE.
 Not faded.
 Not “kind of” gone.
 But GONE.
 And those spots were there for over a year!
 I was not expecting these results.
 If you’re struggling with some old or new scars, I can wholeheartedly say to definitely give this cream a try (and follow the directions!).

 5. Holocuren Pure Propolis Toothpaste, $13.
 Yes, this is toothpaste.
 A big fat tube of yummy, super simple, bacteria-killin’ toothpaste.
 The ingredients are antibacterial and healing for the gums, and include tea tree oil, propolis (a very healing, nutrient rich bee product), and glycerin (some say glycerin coats the enamel and prevents it from regenerating, but I have not seen any scientific evidence of this).
-I just bought it this week for my fiance and ended up using it too.
 I normally rinse and wash with plain ole’ 3% hydrogen peroxide (I sometimes get questions about this, but yes it’s super safe, super effective, very gentle, and approved by my very conservative and excellent dentist) and my Sonicare toothbrush, but I wanted to give this a shot.
-My fiance used to be an Aquafresh guy, but most commercial toothpastes contain all kinds of irritants, artificial colors, etc. and the chemical concoction made his lips peel.
-(On a sidenote, if you tend to get pimples around your mouth, switch to a natural toothpaste like Holocuren or Weleda.)
-For over a year now, he has been using Weleda Salt toothpaste, but it can give you a funny smell to your breath the next morning.
-Not a dealbreaker per se, but after trying this propolis toothpaste, it instantly makes your breath smell glorious, and the next morning, it still smells fresh (disclaimer: if you have a bad diet, toothpaste alone isn’t going to give you super fresh breath).
+Most commercial toothpastes contain all kinds of irritants, artificial colors, etc. and the chemical concoction can make one’s lips peel.
+On a sidenote, if you tend to get pimples around your mouth, switch to a natural toothpaste like Holocuren or Weleda.
+After trying this propolis toothpaste, it instantly makes your breath smell glorious, and the next morning, it still smells fresh (disclaimer: if you have a bad diet, toothpaste alone isn’t going to give you super fresh breath).